witted-research/openzen/docs/python_api.rst

 ==================================

 The binary releases of OpenZen for Windows and Linux include support for **Python 3.8 64-bit** .
-You can find all files needed in the folder ``bindings\OpenZenPython``.
-In order to import the OpenZen module in your project, you can copy all the files in ``bindings\OpenZenPython`` into the folder of your Python script.
+On Linux, the library file ``openzen.so`` can be directly imported by Python.
+On Windows this file is named ``openzen.pyd``.
+You can copy this library to the location where you execute your python scripts.

-The other option is to set the ``PYTHONPATH`` environment variable to the ``bindings\OpenZenPython`` folder so your python installation can find the OpenZen files when you call ``import openzen``.
+The other option is to set the ``PYTHONPATH`` environment variable to the folder where ``openzen.so`` is located so the OpenZen files can be found when you call ``import openzen``.

-The last option is the set the PYTHONPATH dynamically when starting your script and before you call ``import openzen``.
+The last option is to set the PYTHONPATH dynamically when starting your script and before you call ``import openzen``.
 .. code-block:: python

-    sys.path.append("C:/OpenZenRelease/bindings/OpenZenPython")
+    sys.path.append("C:/OpenZenRelease/")
     import openzen

 Building OpenZen with Python support